-A few new details about the next Mass Effect game were teased at San Diego Comic-Con this weekend.
+A few new details about the next Mass Effect game were teased during BioWare's annual Mass Effect celebrations on N7 Day (7th November) last week.
 We've updated our article with all the latest information about the game.

-The team at BioWare Montreal regularly converses with fans via the company's official forum and via Twitter, where studio director Yanick Roy has said that the next Mass Effect game is "somewhere in the middle" of development.
+The teams at BioWare Montreal and Edmonton regularly converse with fans via the company's official forum and via Twitter, where studio director Yanick Roy said early this year that the next Mass Effect game was "somewhere in the middle" of development.

-Design work began around 18 months ago in late 2012.
-Another 18 months would take the team up until October 2015 - exactly a year after Dragon Age: Inquisition is due to be released.
+Design work began back around 18 months before then, in late 2012.
+Another 18 months would take the team up until October next year.

 The story, characters and gameplay of Mass Effect 4

-Shepard's companions are also unlikely to return, although the video revealed at E3 suggests that races such as krogans and humans will.
+Shepard's companions are also unlikely to return, although a video revealed at E3 this year suggests that races such as krogans and humans will.
 If you prefer to play with friends, it was indicated at this year's San Diego Comic-Con that cooperative multiplayer would return for the next Mass Effect, along with a sleeker, faster Mako buggy.

 The video above also suggests that the story will be set in an entirely new region of space, something that would help BioWare sidestep the effects of Mass Effect 3's ending (spoiler: the existing universe is overwhelmed by angry forum posts), and start the series afresh.
-Navigation of that region will take place in a more fluid Galaxy Map, with the worlds themselves appearing as wide alien expanses, something which supports - without confirming - rumours that vehicular exploration will again form a key part of gameplay.
+Navigation of that region will take place in a more fluid Galaxy Map, with the worlds themselves appearing as wide alien expanses, something which supported the now-confirmed return of vehicular exploration.

 Given the omission of core characters and story fragments, when the game's official title is revealed, it certainly won't be "Mass Effect 4".
 But there will be no upheavals in the game's genre or design - it will be "the same type of game as the first three", Roy has said.
 Romance options are again due for inclusion and "there is no reason to believe" that same-sex options will be omitted, reflecting BioWare's existing commitment to diversity in its output.

-Development on the game reached a milestone in September 2013 when executive producer Casey Hudson and BioWare's Edmonton and Montreal boss Aaryn Flynn both stated on Twitter that they had gone hands-on with a playable build of the game.
+Development on the game reached its first major milestone back in September 2013 when executive producer Casey Hudson and BioWare's Edmonton and Montreal boss Aaryn Flynn both stated on Twitter that they had gone hands-on with a playable build of the game.

 "What's even more fun than working on the design of a new fictional world?
 Taking our first steps into it and looking around," Hudson wrote.